-We understand and appreciate the referee's major concerns, and we believe we can address them.
+We understand and appreciate the referee's major concerns, and we believe we have addressed them.
 First, we assumed the parameters are known because of two main reasons: they made the mathematical formulation simpler and reduced the technical details considerably, and the traditional application domain of statistical process control where CUSUM and related techniques originated treat such parameters as known constants.
 Additionally, we may also consider the fact that under standard conditions the rate of convergence for the estimated change point to the true change point (if there is one) is faster than those of parameter estimates, consequently the asymptotics of parameter estimators can be fully de-linked from the asymptotics of the stability detection hypothesis test.

 Nevertheless, the issue of parameter estimation (as opposed to considering them as known) is a very important one, and we now have the requisite methodology to incorporate the case of unknown but estimated parameters in our framework.
-We will create a new subsection, in order to address this specific issue of the nature of the likelihood ratio stability test, when parameters are estimated.
-We will make several comments in other parts of the manuscript, to address the differences between assuming parameters to be known, and estimating them.
+We have created a new subsection, in order to address this specific issue of the nature of the likelihood ratio stability test, when parameters are estimated.
+We have made comments in other parts of the manuscript, to address the differences between assuming parameters to be known, and estimating them.
 We hope that this process of simply adding in the "unknown but estimated parameters" cases would help remove this major concern.

 In regard to the second major concern, we did not include any proof or simulation results in the first draft of the paper to save space.
-We will fully address this concern of the referee also, by doing exactly as the referee suggested, i.e., by making them publicly available.
+We fully address this concern of the referee also, by doing exactly as the referee suggested, i.e., by making them publicly available.
 We will also include a short sketch of one of the proofs in the actual paper to present the main idea.
+The version with several additional proofs is available at http://users.stat.umn.edu/~chatt019/research/YingExponential_TechReport.pdf.